Ophthalmology and Visual Sciences

 - Wilmer Eye Institute, Johns Hopkins University School of Medicine Post-doctoral fellowship 1982-1983 Ophthalmology

 Dr. Johnson is a vision scientist, specializing in clinical applications of electrophysiology and psychophysics.
-She uses these techniques to study how disease affects visual function, and from these data develops insights into the mechanisms of damage.
-She is best known for her work in retinal disease caused by poor vascular perfusion to the eye.
-Over the years there have been numerous studies on risk factors for developing the blinding complication of neovascularization (NV) in ischemic retinopathies such as central retinal vein occlusion (CRVO), diabetic retinopathy and ocular ischemic syndrome.
-However, Dr. Johnson provided the unifying concept explaining that all patients at risk, regardless of the type of disorder they had, had large reductions in retinal sensitivity, and suggested that these areas of compromised tissue generate a diffusible substance encouraging new vessel growth.
-Using Bayesian analysis, she determined the percent chance that a given CRVO eye would develop NVI given sensitivity-related changes in one electroretinogram (ERG), recorded at the patient’s initial presentation.
-These values predicted who would develop NV with higher sensitivity and specificity than all of the clinical measures used to evaluate these patients.
-It was not until 2011 that intraocular levels of the vascular growth factor VEGF were discovered to correlate with ERG-determined sensitivity loss in CRVO, over 20 years after her studies were published.
-Today, a device that she helped develop to estimate ERG-reflected sensitivity loss is used around the world to identify diabetic patients that require urgent ophthalmic intervention.
-As another example of how understanding mechanisms of function loss aid in disease management, Dr. Johnson showed that the anti-epileptic drug vigabatrin was preferentially toxic to intraretinal neurons connected to cone photoreceptors, producing irreversible cone sensitivity loss throughout the visual field.
-She identified an ERG protocol that is now used as a surrogate for visual field loss in patients taking vigabatrin that cannot perform a visual field test.
+She uses these techniques to study how disease affects visual function, and from these data she develops insights into the mechanisms of damage.
+She is best known for her work in retinal disease caused by poor blood flow to the eye, from disorders such as diabetic retinopathy, central retinal vein and artery occlusions, and carotid artery occlusion.
+Dr. Johnson provided the unifying concept explaining that all patients at risk of blinding complications of from these disorders shared the same mechanism of action - that retina with just enough blood flow to keep it alive, i.e. retina with very reduced sensitivity – was responsible for generating a diffusible substance that caused new, abnormal blood vessels to grow and bleed and form connective tissue, leading to blindness.
+Today, a device that she helped develop to estimate retinal sensitivity loss in ischemic disorders is used around the world to identify diabetic patients that require urgent ophthalmic intervention.
+In another example of how understanding mechanisms of function loss aid in disease management, Dr. Johnson showed that the anti-epileptic drug vigabatrin was preferentially toxic to intraretinal neurons connected to cone photoreceptors, producing irreversible cone sensitivity loss throughout the visual field.
+She identified an electroretinogram (ERG) protocol that is now used as a surrogate for visual field loss in patients taking vigabatrin that cannot perform a visual field test, such as babies with infantile spasms.
+She also developed a new ERG protocol to reflect an inhibitory neuron in the retina, and determined that the response of that neuron is abnormal in traumatic brain injury and in an animal model of Huntington's disease, possibly explaining some of these patients' unusual visual symptoms.

 Dr. Johnson applies what she has learned in her studies directly to patient care, as director of the Visual Electrodiagnostics laboratory.
 This has resulted in the identification of several new or exceedingly rare disorders among patients referred for unexplained vision loss.